top of page

 2023

-Başöz begins questioning movement as a tool for regeneration starting with her performance piece Slalom (2022), which investigates how a moving body can activate an institutional archive.
-Since then, the artist realized that, just like the body, objects also move and this mutual movement could be perceived as a choreography on the concept of impermanence.
+Başöz begins exploring movement as a means of regeneration through her performance piece Slalom (2022), which examines how a moving body can activate an institutional archive.
+Over time, the artist came to realize that, much like the human body, objects also possess movement.
+This reciprocal flow between the two creates a choreography that reflects the transient nature of existence.

 Anchor 1